EBNyame/ML/README.md

 # ML
-This repository documents my journey into machine learning, covering core concepts, challenges, and key lessons learned.
-It follows a structured progression from foundational principles to building my first models, illustrating my growth from beginner to professional.
+This repository documents my journey into machine learning, covering core concepts, practical challenges, and key lessons learned along the way.
+It follows a structured progression from foundational principles to building my first models, showcasing my growth from beginner to practitioner.